mohyehia/learning-notes/aws/aws-cloud-practitioner.md

   - Amazon ECS supports Docker containers.
   - AWS supports the use of open-source Docker Community Edition and subscription-based Docker Enterprise Edition.
   - With Amazon ECS, you can use API calls to launch and stop Docker-enabled applications.
+  - ECS is proprietary to AWS so migrating to another cloud provider can be difficult.

 - **Amazon Elastic Kubernetes Service (Amazon EKS)**
   - Amazon EKS is a fully managed service that you can use to run Kubernetes on AWS.
   - Kubernetes is open-source software that enables you to deploy and manage containerized applications at scale.
   - A large community of volunteers maintains Kubernetes, and AWS actively works together with the Kubernetes community.
   - As new features and functionalities release for Kubernetes applications, you can easily apply these updates to your applications managed by Amazon EKS.
+  - EKS runs & scales control-plane across multiple Availability Zones.
+  - EKS scales control-plane instances based on load.
+  - EKS can integrate with other AWS services.

 - **AWS Fargate**
   - AWS Fargate is a serverless compute engine for containers.
 It works with both Amazon ECS and Amazon EKS.
   - When using AWS Fargate, you do not need to provision or manage servers.